Skip to Content

 Spinach Clementine Salad

-• Drizzle the dressing over the salad and toss well or serve the dressing on the side.
+• Drizzle the dressing over the salad, toss well and then add the crumbled goat cheese and serve.

 Nutrition